UK mulls calling in army to help ease gas shortage at pumps

 LONDON (AP) — Lines of cars formed at some British gas stations for a fourth day on Monday, as the government mulled sending in the army to help ease supply disruption triggered by a shortage of truck drivers.

-Brian Madderson, chairman of the Petrol Retailers Association, said training had been taking place “in the background” for military personnel to drive tankers, though the government said it had “no plans at the moment” to deploy troops.
+As the British Medical Association called for emergency workers to be given priority for fuel supplies, Petrol Retailers Association chriman Brian Madderson said training had been taking place “in the background” for military personnel to drive tankers.

+The government said it had “no plans at the moment” to deploy troops, but was making preparations just in case.

-The association, which represents almost 5,500 independent outlets, said Sunday that about two-thirds of its members were reporting that they had run out of fuel, as the driver shortage set off a round of petrol panic-buying.
+The Petrol Retaillers Association, which represents almost 5,500 independent outlets, said Sunday that about two-thirds of its members were reporting that they had run out of fuel, as the driver shortage set off a round of petrol panic-buying.

+The government insisted the U.K. had “ample fuel stocks,” and blamed the problems on consumer behavior.

+Dr. Chaand Nagpaul, chair of council at the British Medical Association, said health care workers and other essential services staff should be “given priority access to fuel so they can continue their crucial work and guarantee care to patients.”

 Roland McKibbin, a self-employed electrician in London, said he had had to cancel jobs because he couldn’t get gas.